Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-Our objective is to verify that SPF can execute SPARQL queries that contain star patterns more efficiently by greatly reducing the network traffic, but without incurring too much additional load on the server.
-Furthermore, we want to confirm that SPF is, in the case of path queries, still as good in terms of performance as brTPF.
-Due to space restrictions, we will only show the most important results in this section.
-We provide all source code, experimental setup (queries, datasets, etc.), as well as the full experimental results on our website\footnote{\url{http://relweb.cs.aau.dk/spf}}.
+\paragraph{Experimental Results:} The objective is to assess whether SPF can execute SPARQL queries containing star patterns more efficiently in terms of response time and network traffic without incurring too much additional load on the server.
+Furthermore, the experiments investigate if SPF is, in the case of path queries, still as good in terms of performance as brTPF.

-The SPARQL endpoint crashed at 128 clients for \texttt{3-stars} and \texttt{union} due to high load.
-We therefore only show the results of the endpoint up until 64 clients for these query loads.
-For the remainder of this section, we will focus on the setup with 64 concurrent clients and the \texttt{union} query load unless otherwise specified, since this was the highest number of clients all approaches were able to execute successfully. \textbf{Performance under load} The main contribution of SPF is improved query processing performance, even under high querying load.
-This is due to an expected decrease in network traffic, since SPF should send fewer requests to the server, and the server should return fewer intermediate results, reducing the overhead from the network traffic.
-While the server load is expected to increase slightly, the reduction in network traffic is expected to improve performance for queries that include star-shaped subqueries.
+The SPARQL endpoint became unresponsive (i.e., all queries timed out) for certain configurations due to high server load.
+Moreover, some Smart-KG clients ran out of memory for some configurations over the large datasets due to very large partitions being transferred and loaded into memory.
+These cases are clearly marked in the figures within this section with \textit{"Unresponsive"} and \textit{"Out of memory"}, respectively.
+A full list of configurations that did not finish is available on the website.